Skip to content

 prepared_tools = []

-for tool_name, tool in (await self._get_built_in_tools()).items():
+for tool in built_in_tools:

-logger.info(f"Preparing tool: {tool_name}")
+logger.info(f"Preparing tool: {tool.name}")

 prepared_tools.append(tool)

-tool.description = cast(str, tool.description)
+tool.description = cast(str, tool.description).format(

 tool_descriptions=await self._get_tool_descriptions(self._compression_level),